-- d) Early Attrition: Repowers that would have occurred through normal attrition are considered to be the result of normal fleet turnover and are not eligible for funding under this program.
+- c) Repower Scrappage: The purchase of new engines to expand a fleet is not covered by this program.
+Evidence of appropriate disposal (such as a photograph of the scrapped engine), including the engine serial number, is required in a final assistance agreement report submitted to EPA. - i.
+Nonroad, Locomotive and Marine Engines: The engine being replaced must be scrapped or rendered permanently disabled or returned to the original engine manufacturer for remanufacturing to the cleanest certified emission standard possible. - ii.
+Highway Engines: The engine being replaced must be scrapped or rendered permanently disabled or returned to the original engine manufacturer for remanufacturing to MY 2007 or newer certified emission standards. - iii.
+Drilling a hole in the engine block and manifold is an acceptable scrapping method.
+Other methods may be considered and will require prior EPA approval. - iv.
+If scrapped or salvaged engines are to be sold, program income requirements may apply. - d) Early Attrition: Repowers that would have occurred through normal attrition are considered to be the result of normal fleet turnover and are not eligible for funding under this program.
 Normal attrition is generally defined as a repower that is scheduled to take place within 3 years of the project start date.
 Normal attrition is typically defined by the vehicle or fleet owner's budget plan, operating plan, standard procedures, or retirement schedule.
 For example, if a nonroad fleet typically repowers its equipment after 20 years, a piece of equipment that is currently in its 18th or 19th year of service is not eligible for repower.
 A piece of equipment that is currently in its 17th year of service and has three years of useful life remaining (as defined by the fleet's repower schedule) is eligible for repower.
 Normal attrition does not include repowers that must occur due to a State or Local mandate.
-Proposals which include repowers must include a detailed discussion of the fleet owner's normal attrition/engine repower schedule and must explain how the proposed emission reductions are not a result of vehicle/equipment repowers that would have occurred through normal attrition/engine repower within three vears of the project start date. - e) Additional funding restrictions for repower projects are described in Section III.D.
+Proposals which include repowers must include a detailed discussion of the fleet owner's normal attrition/engine repower schedule and must explain how the proposed emission reductions are not a result of vehicle/equipment repowers - that would have occurred through normal attrition/engine repower within three years of the project start date. - e) Additional funding restrictions for repower projects are described in Section III.D.

 Note: Projects involving locomotives and marine engines will not be considered for funding under this RFP if the upgrade/remanufacture proposed for funding is required by EPA's locomotive and marine rule, "Control of Emissions of Air Pollution from Locomotives and Marine Compression-Ignition Engines Less than 30 liters per Cylinder."
-Proposals for emission reductions from locomotives and/or marine engines that do not include a "Mandated Measures Justification and Substantiation Letter(s)" as an attachment to the proposal, as described in Section III.D.1 and Appendix E of this RFP, are not eligible and will not be reviewed.
+Proposals for emission reductions from locomotives and/or marine engines that do not include a "Mandated Measures Justification and Substantiation Letter(s)" as an attachment to the proposal, as described in Section III.D.1 and Appendix G of this RFP, are not eligible and will not be reviewed.

-- g.
+g.
 Vehicle and Equipment Replacements: Nonroad and highway diesel vehicles and equipment can be replaced under this program with newer, cleaner vehicles and equipment that operate on diesel or alternative fuels and use engines certified by EPA and, if applicable, CARB to meet a more stringent set of engine emission standards.
 Replacement projects can include the replacement of diesel vehicles/equipment with newer, cleaner diesel, electric (battery or fuel cell5), hybrid or alternative fuel vehicles/equipment.
 Allelectric (i.e. zero emission) vehicles and equipment do not require EPA or CARB certification.
-Marine vessels and locomotives are not eligible for full replacement. - Nonroad Diesel Vehicles and Equipment: This funding can cover the incremental cost of a newer, cleaner vehicle or piece of equipment powered by a 2013 model year or newer certified nonroad engine, up to 25% of the cost of an eligible replacement vehicle/equipment.
-Nonroad engine emission standards are on EPA's website at: www.epa.gov/otaq/standards/nonroad/index.htm.
-Please see Section III.B for additional information on cost-share requirements. - a) Electric Generator Replacement: For stationary or auxiliary diesel powered electric generator (genset), replacement means the removal of the entire genset and its replacement with a newer, cleaner genset.
-The electric generator in a genset together with the newer, cleaner engine is an eligible cost of the replacement, subject to the cost-share requirement defined above.
+Marine vessels and locomotives are not eligible for full replacement.